 How is IAS calculated?

-The IAS for businesses is calculated using the wages subject to contributions for the current payroll year (the fourth quarter of 2020 through the third quarter of 2021) and multiplying those wages by the IAS rate of .23%.
-That amounts to about $27.60 per employee.
+The IAS for businesses is calculated using the wages subject to contributions for the current payroll year (a four-quarter period ending with the third quarter of the most recent calendar year) and multiplying those wages by the current IAS rate.
+The 2023 rate is .18% (about $21.60 per employee), a reduction from the 2022 rate of .22%.
 The IAS will vary from year to year depending on the outstanding loan balance, wages subject to contributions, and the federally prescribed interest rate.

 Will a business’s UI experience rating increase as a result of IAS?